jacobmmorgan/School-Notes/Untitled.md

 The star and crescent shall not be worn by every man but only by him who is worthy to wear it he must be a gentleman a man of honor and courage a man of zeal yet humble he ust be an intelligent man a man of truth

-The star and crescent shall not be worn by every man but only by him who is worthy to wear it he must be a gentleman a man of honor and courage he must be a gernt
+The star and crescent shall not be worn by every man but only by him who is worthy to wear it he must be a gentleman a man of honor and courage a man of zeal yet humble

+The star and crescent shall not be worn by every man But only by hm who is worthy to wear it
+He must be a gentleman